 - Particular immune system characteristics

-- Whether the infection was a less aggressive strain of the virus
+- whether the infection was a less aggressive strain of the virus

 AIDS can lay dormant until years after infection, and in untreated cases the average time for the disease to develop is 10 years or more.

 HIV infection is also associated with an acute illness in most infected persons.
-This illness, called acute HIV infection begins within 1-3 weeks of exposure, and usually involves a combination of symptoms.
+This illness, called acute HIV infection, begins within 1-3 weeks of exposure and usually involves a combination of symptoms.

-- Symptoms are often mistaken for those of other viral infection and are very infectious during this period
+- symptoms are often mistaken for those of other viral infection and are very infectious during this period

-- Symptoms may not surface for years after HIV first enters the body in adults, or within 2 years in children born with HIV
+- symptoms may not surface for years after HIV first enters the body in adults, or within 2 years in children born with HIV

-Period of asymptomatic infection is highly variable with some people:
+Periods of asymptomatic infection is highly variable with some people: